 Wash and soak moong dal for 3-4 hours.

 Drain the water and grind the moong dal in a blender to make a slightly coarse paste.
-Add a tbsp of water if required to make the paste.
+Add a tablespoon of water if required to make the paste.

 Take out the paste in a bowl and mix with your hands for 5 minutes to make it fluffy.
 Add all the remaining ingredients to this paste and mix well.